Sri Lankan leader says he became victim in abduction claim

 Sri Lankan President Gotabaya Rajapaksa said Thursday that he has become the victim in the alleged abduction of a Swiss Embassy employee who was reportedly threatened and sexually abused to disclose embassy-related information.
 Rajapaksa said reports of the alleged abduction appeared in foreign media before the facts were established, and critics accused his government of carrying it out.

+"Over the years they were talking about white vans and all the abductions.
+Now they want to say immediately after my election this was taking place," Rajapaksa said.
 The Swiss foreign ministry has called the alleged Nov.
-25 abduction of embassy employee Garnier Banister Francis a "very serious and unacceptable attack" and summoned Sri Lanka's ambassador to demand an investigation.
+25 abduction of embassy employee a "very serious and unacceptable attack" and summoned Sri Lanka's ambassador to demand an investigation.
 It also criticized a lack of due process in the case.

-Police have detained Francis pending charges that she made statements to create disaffection toward the government and fabricated evidence.
-Rajapaksa says evidence collected by investigators doesn't match Francis' account.
+Police have detained the embassy employee pending charges that she made statements to create disaffection toward the government and fabricated evidence.
+Rajapaksa says evidence collected by investigators doesn't match her account.
+Swiss Foreign Minister Ignazio Cassis phoned his Sri Lankan counterpart, Dinesh Gunawardena, on Wednesday to discuss the case.

+He's sending former Ambassador Joerg Frieden to Colombo to help resolve the dispute over the alleged "security incident".
+A Swiss foreign ministry statement said on Thursday that Cassis told Gunawardena that "the health and security of staff is of priority" to the Swiss foreign ministry and the Sri Lankan authorities are responsible for protecting them going forward.

 Gotabaya Rajapaksa has been accused of overseeing what was known as "white van" abduction squads that whisked away critics.
 Some were returned after being tortured.
 Others were never seen again.
 Gotabaya Rajapaksa has denied the allegations.